stevenjoezhang/bilibili-downloader/README.md

 technical details:
 Increment the P parameter in the address bar according to the P parameter given by the user, and simulate the user to press the relevant button after the end of the network transmission to execute the sequence.

+error:
+- [ ] for loop least element will download twice.

 ---

 # Mimi Downloader